Why Proportional Representation?

 Measures of Democracy

-Arend Lijphart, a world-renowned political scientist, spent his career studying various features of democratic life in majoritarian and PR democracies (he calls the latter “consensual democracies).
+Arend Lijphart, a world-renowned political scientist, spent his career studying various features of democratic life in different countries.
 In his landmark study (2012), he compared 36 democracies over 55 years.
+Lijphart uses his own classification system, speaking of “majoritarian” and “consensual” democracies.
+We will call these “winner-take-all” and PR countries.

 Looking at a number of specific indicators, Lijphart found that in countries using proportional systems: